Storytelling. Moving pictures.

 Shout on Every Corner

 Myriam Marquez is a warrior.
 She is fighting for a cure for Alzheimer’s, and she is fighting her own symptoms of the disease.
 Alzheimer’s is where cancer was in the 1950s, when people wouldn’t even say the word because it felt shameful.
 But there’s a growing movement to prove you can have a full life while living with dementia — and Myriam is proof of that.
 Won second place in Healthy Aging Partnership film festival.
 Produced with Rodika Tollefson.
-Role: concept, direction, production, videography, interviews, editing.
+Role: Concept, direction, production, cinematography, interviews, editing.

 Interview with Telisa Steen, Ellen in “Breeding Grounds”

 Telisa Steen describes her experience starring in “Breeding Grounds,” a post-apocalyptic film produced by the Seattle Filmmakers’ Collective.
 This is the one of thirteen behind-the-scenes interviews I conducted with the film’s cast and crew.
 They have been used to promote the film on social media and were part of the film’s widely distributed DVD.
 Role: Interviews, editing.

 Have you ever eaten tempura tarantula?
 David George Gordon, bug chef extraordinaire, cooks one in this video.
 And dusts it with smoked paprika.
 David believes that bugs can be both nutritious and delicious.
 He has written 19 books about bugs, slugs, geoducks and other misunderstood critters, including the Eat-A-Bug Cookbook.
 And he plays a mean harmonica.
 Official selection, 2014 Seattle True Independent Film Festival (STIFF).
 Produced with Rodika Tollefson in four days for the DOC Challenge, an international documentary film contest.
 Role: Concept, direction, production, cinematography, interviews, editing.